Boryana-Mihaylova/email-ai-assistant-frontend/README.md

 ## Future Improvements

-- Improved input validation and clearer UX feedback for edge cases
 - More advanced AI prompt logic and response handling
 - Integration with real email providers (intentionally out of scope for the current demo)